Rima119/Track-n-Goal/README.md

 1. Install Flutter by following the instructions at https://flutter.dev/docs/get-started/install.

-2. Clone this repository to your local machine.
+2. Clone this repository to your local machine

         ```sh
         git clone https://github.com/Rima119/Track-n-Goal.git
         ```

-3. Navigate to the repository directory in a terminal.
+3. Navigate to the repository directory in a terminal

         ```sh
         cd Track-n-Goal
         ```

-4. Install the dependencies.
+4. Install the dependencies

         ```sh
         flutter pub
         ```

-5. Build and run the app on your device or emulator.
+5. Build and run the app on your device or emulator

         ```sh
         flutter run
         ```